jeffreyhugh/grader-sheets/README.md

 Designed for use with the Canvas LMS.
 Canvas can download all submissions with a predictable pattern:
 `lastfirst_submitted-filename.ext`.

+### Important - FERPA
+The "filename" column of the output should be censored prior to releasing the grader sheet for students.
+If a student has submitted late, the word "LATE" appears in the filename.
+Disclosing which students have submitted late is a violation of FERPA.

 ### Quickstart
 - Create `graders.json`
   - "grade" - how many assignments should this program attempt to assign (default in `strutures/grader.go`)